pileus-cloud/charts/README.md

 ## Prerequisites

 - `Helm 3`
 - `kube-prometheus-stack`.
 Installation instructions can be found [here](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack), please also notice the k8s labels collection note below.
-Also you might want to disable Grafana installation since it's not used by our app.
+Also, you might want to disable installation of Grafana and alertmanager since they are not used by our app.
+You can do it by setting `enabled: false` in the kube-prometheus-stack values file for them.
-- k8s-metrics-collector should be able to access our AWS from your k8s cluster.
+- k8s-metrics-collector should be able to access our AWS from your k8s cluster where it is installed.
 Secrets needed for authentication will be provided by us.

 ### Minimum supported versions